 Person to person transmission usually occurs

-- Via close contact of about 6 feet or less
+- Via close contact

 - After contact with respiratory droplets from coughing or sneezing

 - During the time people are the most symptomatic or sick